ntodorovic96/genomics-mRNA-project/README.md

 <img width="416" alt="Screenshot 2024-12-08 180736" src="https://github.com/user-attachments/assets/ca572482-924b-4525-879b-b48b2d71f768">

 **Figure 2.
-Volcano plot of significant Differentially Expressed Genes in Thiamine-Absent Conditions.** Significant was defined as having a log-fold change value greater than 1 and an adjusted p-value less than 0.05.
+Volcano Plot of Significant Differentially Expressed Genes in Thiamine-Absent Conditions.** Significant was defined as having a log-fold change value greater than 1 and an adjusted p-value less than 0.05.
+6,072 gene candidates were assessed.

 Following the filtering down of candidates based on a combination of p-score and fold change criteria, 13 DEGs were identified in thiamine-absent conditions.
 Interestingly, all 13 of these DEGs were upregulated in thiamine-absent conditions, indicated by the the positive log-fold change values.